DaveCThompson/HUE9000/docs/THEMING_GUIDELINES.md

     *   **Button States in DIM Mode (Phases P0-P9 of startup):**
         *   `is-unlit`: Default state for most buttons after P0.
 Extremely faint.
         *   `is-dimly-lit`: Applied via flicker profiles.
 Buttons in this state are achromatic (grayscale) and faintly lit.
-        *   `.is-energized` (with `theme-dim.css` overrides): Used for MAIN PWR and AUX buttons.
+        *   `.is-energized` (with `_theme-dim.css` overrides): Used for MAIN PWR and AUX buttons.
 These buttons adopt a "dark theme energized" appearance even while the rest of the UI is dim.
 They flicker *from* `is-dimly-lit` *to this state*.

 4.  **Transition from DIM Mode & Energizing (Startup Phase P10):**
     *   A 1-second visual transition for key global elements is orchestrated by `startupSequenceManager.js` and CSS.
         *   JavaScript (`startupPhase10.js`) adds the `.animate-on-dim-exit` class to elements defined in `config.selectorsForDimExitAnimation`.
         *   The `body.is-transitioning-from-dim` class is added to `<body>`.
+        *   A CSS rule in `_dim-to-theme-transition.css` (targeting `body.is-transitioning-from-dim .animate-on-dim-exit`) applies the 1-second transition to a specific list of properties.
+(Previously, the file was named `_startup-transition.css` and its import location was critical, now handled by layers).
         *   `appStateService.setTheme('dark')` is called, which removes `body.theme-dim` and adds `body.theme-dark`.
-        *   A CSS rule in `_startup-transition.css` (targeting `body.is-transitioning-from-dim .animate-on-dim-exit`) applies the 1-second transition to a specific list of properties.
         *   Cleanup of these classes is handled by an FSM action (`performThemeTransitionCleanupIfNeeded`) upon entry to Phase P11.
     *   **Button Energizing Flicker (SCAN, HUE ASSN, FIT EVAL):**
         *   Concurrently, `buttonManager.flickerDimlyLitToEnergizedStartup()` orchestrates flicker animations for buttons that were in the `is-dimly-lit` state.
-        *   These buttons flicker from their `is-dimly-lit` appearance directly *to* their final `is-energized` state, as defined by `theme-dark.css`.
+        *   These buttons flicker from their `is-dimly-lit` appearance directly *to* their final `is-energized` state, as defined by `_theme-dark.css`.
         *   MAIN PWR and AUX buttons, already `.is-energized`, visually adapt due to the global theme change without needing to re-flicker.

 ## Specific Component Guidelines